What is App Store Optimization?

 App Store Optimization (ASO) is the process of optimizing mobile apps to rank higher in an app store’s search results.
 It also improves an app’s overall and category rankings by boosting app downloads and conversion rates.
 Because of its similarity with Search Engine Optimization (SEO), ASO is also referred as Mobile App SEO or App Store SEO.

 Why App Store Optimization is so important?

-Simply put, it’s FREE and EFFECTIVE.
-But of course, you can ignore ASO and buy your way up to the top app ranking chart instead.
+If you have deep pockets, you can ignore ASO and buy your way up to the top app ranking chart instead.
 In that case, here is the deal for you:

 The cost-per-install of an advertising campaign can easily cost you US$1 to US$5.
 And you need at least 40k installs per day to get to the top 25.
 Now, you can do the maths.

 Bonus: If you find the guide below useful, remember to Get the FREE App Store Optimization Report of Your App here.
 In less than 30 seconds, we will tell you how to increase your app downloads using our ASO techniques without spending a penny.

 But you may still be wondering:

 “I know advertising is expensive, but how much can optimizing app store search ranking really help?”

 Here is the thing: Apple states that over 65% of app downloads come directly from searches on the App Store.
 It means app store search is the single most important way for users to download your app.
 It is even more important than being featured on a top chart, or on Apple’s featured screen.